vsheska/CS-680-Final-Project/README.md

 This is my final project for CS 680, Introduction to Machine Learning, at the University of Waterloo.
 Here we attempt to generate synthetic handwriting from a sequence of images.
 We explore generation with two methods, an encoder-decoder, and a generative adversarial network.

+Find in GANImplementation.py the work on the GAN model.
+Find in EncDecImplementation.py the work on the Encoder-Decoder model